 Giving Back to the Game

-The US Open Series enters its seventh year partnering with the USTA Foundation, the national charitable arm of the United States Tennis Association (USTA).
-The USTA Foundation brings together the powerful combination of tennis and education to change the lives of under-resourced youth around the United States, with a primary focus on the National Junior Tennis & Learning (NJTL) network, which this year is celebrating its 50th anniversary since being founded by Arthur Ashe, Sheridan Snyder and Charlie Pasarell.
+In 2019, for the seventh year, the US Open Series partnered with the USTA Foundation, the national charitable arm of the United States Tennis Association (USTA).
+The USTA Foundation brings together the powerful combination of tennis and education to change the lives of under-resourced youth around the United States, with a primary focus on the National Junior Tennis & Learning (NJTL) network, which this year celebrated its 50th anniversary since being founded by Arthur Ashe, Sheridan Snyder and Charlie Pasarell.
 A network of nearly 300 local programs that provides academic support and access to tennis of a free or low-cost basis, NJTL reaches approximately 180,000 under-resourced youth annually.
-In each US Open Series market in the U.S., the USTA Foundation will host one or more youth tennis clinics for local NJTL chapters.
+In each US Open Series market in the U.S., the USTA Foundation hosted one or more youth tennis clinics for local NJTL chapters.
 For more information, go to ustafoundation.com.